yumg/adcd/README.md

-# adcd

-An implementation of the GCN layer to Deeplearning4j
+# An implementation of the GCN layer to Deeplearning4j